elastic/kibana/src/plugins/expression_reveal_image/README.md

 # expressionRevealImage

-Expression Reveal Image plugin is an extracted Canvas chart.
-It is registrating the `revealImage` chart, expression elements, functions and views to canvas and expression plugins.
+Expression Reveal Image plugin adds a `revealImage` function to the expression plugin and an associated renderer.
+The renderer will display the given percentage of a given image.

 ---